Growing interest in regional areas creates record-breaking sales in Daylesford.

-CEO of Bell Property and Hockingstuart Peter Hanscomb said these results are particularly impressive considering the challenging nature of the Victorian market.
+CEO of Belle Property and Hockingstuart Peter Hanscomb said these results are particularly impressive considering the challenging nature of the Victorian market.

 “What Belle Property Daylesford was able to still achieve under the current restrictions is a prime example of how agile our agents and wider organisation is in delivering premium outcome for buyers and vendors both face-to-face and virtually,” said Peter.

-Just over an hour drive to Melbourne’s CBD, Daylesford and its surrounding areas are an idyllic location to relocate, with an easy commute to the city, affordable living, great local schools, and a bustling community, Will explains.
+Just over an hour drive to Melbourne’s CBD, Daylesford and its surrounding areas are an idyllic location to relocate to, with an easy commute to the city, affordable living, great local schools, and a bustling community, Will explains.